elasticio/component-commons-library/README.md

 const result = await new AttachmentProcessor().getAttachment('http://example.com?storage_type=steward', 'arraybuffer'); // steward storage const result = await new AttachmentProcessor().getAttachment('http://example.com?storage_type=maester', 'stream'); // maester storage
 ```

+## External API

+### Environment variables
+* **API_RETRIES_COUNT** (defaults to 3): maximum amount of retries for 5xx errors.
+If server still responding 5xx, error will be thrown.
+* **API_REQUEST_TIMEOUT** (defaults to 15000): specifies the number of milliseconds before the request times out.
+If the request takes longer than timeout, the request will be aborted.

+- `axiosReq` - function to proceed with most commons use cases of making query to external API.
+- `getErrMsg` - forms error message from axios-response
+- `getRetryOptions` - return valid values for envs `API_RETRIES_COUNT` and `API_REQUEST_TIMEOUT`.
+If values are higher or lower the limit - they'll be overwritten by default values.
+- `sleep` - return promise which resolves after N time.
+- `exponentialDelay` - returns number of milliseconds depending to current retry.
+See [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) to explanation.
+- `exponentialSleep` - return promise which resolves after N time.
+Where N is number of milliseconds from `exponentialDelay` execution.

 ## Logger
 The built in logger uses Bunyan Logger as its base implementation.
 The available logger methods can be found [here](https://github.com/elasticio/component-commons-library/blob/master/src/logger/logger.ts#L19).